-BU 111 Principles of Accounting
+BU 111 Principles of Accounting 3 cr. hrs.
 This course introduces accounting principles and practices, a study of the accounting cycle, accounting systems design and functions, and principles underlying financial reporting under Generally Accepted Accounting Principles (GAAP) as they apply to the proprietorship, partnership, and the corporation.
 One semester.